Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         touch config/custom.config
         ```

-    2. Add the following contents based on your HPC
+    2. Open the new empty file, and add the following contents based on your HPC

     === "Gadi (PBSpro)"